sergei-mironov/vim-sm-terminal-images/README.md

 Grechanik.

 The differences include:
-- A simpler one-column image positioning algorithm
+- A simpler one-column image positioning algorithm.
-- More aggressive preservation of vim resources (properties, popup windows)
+- Preservation of vim resources (text properties, popup windows).
-- Quiet image uploading to work around problems caused by the `tupimage` statusline
+- Quiet image uploading to work around problems caused by the `tupimage` statusline.
-- No built-in CursorHold handler and fewer Vim commands are installed
+- No built-in key mappings or event handlers are installed.

 Usage
 -----

-This plugin requires the following software:
+This plugin requires the following software to be installed:

 1. [tupiamge](https://github.com/sergei-grechanik/tupimage) terminal graphics tool by Sergei Grechanik.